kthcloud/docs/hugo/content/maintenance/hostProvisioning.md

 init](https://cloudinit.readthedocs.io/en/latest/).
 But there are some steps that are manual.

+This guide is designed for the new sys-cluster/deploy-cluster setup with KubeVirt.
+If you are setting up a CloudStack host, please refer to the [old guide](archive/hostProvisioning_old.md).

 ## Installation

 This guide will go through the entire workflow to setup up a brand new